andreasala98/andreasala98/README.md

 </div>

 Nice to meet you!
 My name is Andrea Sala.
-I'm currently doing my Master Thesis in Physics.
-I previously worked as an intern Data Scientist @ IQVIA Integrated Analytics.
+I'm currently doing my Master Thesis in Physics (ML application to Medical Physics).
+I previously worked as an intern Data Scientist @ IQVIA - Integrated Analytics Team.

+My repos include mostly university projects and other repos developed just for fun/experimenting new stuff

 Feel free to have a stroll around my profile! 😙